groovy-tutorial/groovy-tutorial/manuscript/09/09_20_Interfaces.md

 [^class]: It's also used for methods overriding those declared in a [superclass](#chinheritance).

-Groovy (and Java) classes can implement more than one interface but listing them after the `implements` keyword - just use a comma (`,`) between each interface:
+Groovy (and Java) classes can implement more than one interface by listing them after the `implements` keyword - just use a comma (`,`) between each interface:

 {title="Implementing more than one interface", lang=groovy}